YottaDB/YDBDoc/ProgGuide/extrout.rst

 Note that gtm_init() creates various YottaDB resources and keeps them open across multiple invocations of gtm_ci() until gtm_exit() is called to close all such resources.
 On successful exit, gtm_exit() returns zero (0), else it returns the $ZSTATUS error code.

 gtm_exit() cannot be called from an external call function.
-YottaDB reports the error GTM-E-INVGTMEXIT if an external call function invokes gtm_exit().
+YottaDB reports the error YDB-E-INVGTMEXIT if an external call function invokes gtm_exit().
 Since the YottaDB run-time system must be operational even after the external call function returns, gtm_exit() is meant to be called only once during a process lifetime, and only from the base C/C++ program when YottaDB functions are no longer required by the program.

 +++++++++++++++++++++++++++++
 Building Standalone Programs